Alffonti/notes-backend/README.md

 The **nodemon** package was installed as a development dependency to automatically restart the application everytime a file changes.

+The backend application has been implemented in compliance with the RESTful conventions.
+E.g.: a note is created by making an HTTP POST request to the note path.

 The **express-async-errors** library was installed to handle async functions so that errors are catched when they occurs and passed to the error-handling middleware.
 By doing so, the `try...catch` statements are not needed, keeping the code clean and uncluttered.

 The **Visual Studio Code REST client plugin** was installed to test the HTTP requests.
 A `requests` directory at the root of the backend application was added containing REST client requests as files ending with the .rest extension.